pure-data/pure-data/doc/1.manual/pdmanual.md

 <p>[back to table of contents](#TOC)</p>

 The following are basic instructions on how to get Pd installed and running on your machine.
-More details are maintained online on the [pure-data.info] site.
+More details are maintained online on the [puredata.info] site.

 Pd runs under Microsoft Windows, Linux, and macOS.
 How to get Pd up and running depends on your operating system, but the overall strategy is the same.
 You must